Warasdiner-Sankt Georger Grenzer

 By mid September 1756, one battalion of the regiment was part of Beck's detachment who reinforced Piccolomini's Corps operating in Moravia.
 This battalion took part in an engagement near Lewin.
 On October 8, this battalion accompanied FML Spada who marched to Sadowa (present-day Sadová) to put a stop to the depredations of the Prussians on the right bank of the Elbe.

-In April 1757, during the Prussian invasion of Bohemia, the regiment was initially attached to Draskovic's Corps.
+In April 1757, during the Prussian invasion of Bohemia, part of the regiment was initially attached to Draskovic's Corps.
 On April 23, this corps was driven out of Aussig by General Zastrow.
 On May 6, a battalion of the regiment took part in the Battle of Prague where it was deployed in the Reserve in Count Petazzy's Brigade.
 During the battle it was sent to occupy the Heights of Hloupetin which were attacked by a large Prussian force.
 After the battle, it took refuge in Prague.
 In August, one battalion of the regiment was operating in Silesia with Colonel Jahnus.
 On August 13, it took part in the Combat of Landeshut where it was initially deployed in the first line.
-On September 10, when Bevern retired from Görlitz and headed for Silesia, Lieutenant-colonel Mathesen at the head of a battalion of Slavonisch-Brooder Grenzer entered in the suburb of Görliz to harass Bevern's rearguard but was soon driven back by Frei-Infanterie von Kalben.
+On September 10, when Bevern retired from Görlitz and headed for Silesia, Lieutenant-Colonel Mathesen at the head of a battalion of Slavonisch-Brooder Grenzer entered in the suburb of Görliz to harass Bevern's rearguard but was soon driven back by Frei-Infanterie von Kalben.
 Colonel Brentano immediately came to Mathesen's support with 500 men of the Warasdiner-Sankt Georger Grenzer.
 Together, they launched a new assault and manage to drive the Prussians out of Görlitz, capturing a 25-pdr piece, 3 ammunition wagons, some baggage wagons and 60 oxen.
-On November 22, the regiment was present at the Battle of Breslau where it belonged to Beck's detachment.
+On November 22, part of the regiment was present at the Battle of Breslau where it belonged to Beck's detachment.
 Subsequently, one of its battalions formed part of the garrison of the city.
 It took part in the defence of Breslau and 455 men became prisoners of war when the garrison deposited arms on December 21.

-N.B.: Some sources indicate that the regiment was present at the combat of Moys on September 7 1757 but there is no mention of this unit in the detailed orders of battles that we compiled.
+N.B.: Some sources indicate that part of the regiment was present at the combat of Moys on September 7 1757 but there is no mention of this unit in the detailed orders of battles that we compiled.

 In 1759, during the Austro-Imperial invasion of Saxony, detachments of the regiment fought in an engagement near Buchau on May 27.
 By mid August, part of the regiment was attached to Beck's Corps posted on the Lusatian border.
 Meanwhile, at the end of August, another part of the regiment was present at the siege of Dresden.
 On September 2, the detachment attached to Beck's Corps took part in the Combat of Sorau.
-On September 21, this battalion took part in the Combat of Korbitz where it was deployed on the left wing of Hadik's Corps under Major-general Brentano.
+On September 21, this battalion took part in the Combat of Korbitz where it was deployed on the left wing of Hadik's Corps under Major-General Brentano.
 By October 1, it was encamped at Tannenberg.
-On November 20, the regiment was at the Battle of Maxen.
+On November 20, part of the regiment was at the Battle of Maxen.
 On December 3 and 4, a detachment of the regiment formed part of Beck's Corps who attacked an isolated Prussian force and captured part of it at the Combat of Meissen, his colonel, Baron Franz von Riese, later received the Military Maria-Theresien Order for his conduct during this combat.
 Daun then sent one battalion of the regiment to reinforce Loudon's Corps in Upper-Silesia.

-In 1761, the regiment served in Silesia.
+In 1761, part of the regiment served in Silesia.
 On October 1, it took part in the storming of Schweidnitz where it was supposed to conduct a diversionary attack which finally turned into a successful assault.

 Brentano de Cimaroli, Anton Joseph Baron von11 Colonel12